 THE PROBLEM OF ART

+The artist is a cultural producer who makes a commodity called “art.”
+The Marxist analyst throws cold water upon the notion that art somehow transcends the social realities of its time and rises to the level of humanist expression.
+A seemingly neutral Dutch still life from the seventeenth century is also a portrait of the economic dominance of the Dutch in international trade.
+Men painting women in the nude is an expression of male social and economic domination of women and the subordination of women, revealed in paintings which express male desire.
+The viewer who looks at such paintings as “art,” are from a Marxist perspective, missing the content embedded in the image and are inhaling ideology: exploitation of cultures of color and traffic in slavery in the name of capitalism is acceptable; male suppression of women’s political aspirations is “normal.”
 Social relations are presumed to be “natural,” and, hence, people do not recognize or even realize that the ways they interact are “cultural.”
-Ideology remains unseen.
+Ideology in art remains unseen, and yet it parades itself before the unseeing eyes of the spectator.
 A work of visual culture expresses the prevailing ideology, not just in terms of what a work of art expresses but also what the work of art does not say.
 Art bears an imprint of the history of its own time and is not timeless and transcendent.
 Far from being free or independent, the avant-garde artist is reconstructed, from a Marxist perspective, is an intellectual servant in the pay of the system.
 As Marx remarked,

 “The bourgeoisie has stripped of its halo every activity hitherto honored and looked up to with reverent awe.
 It has transformed the doctor, the lawyer, the priest, the poet, the man of science into its paid wage-laborers…(intellectuals) live only as long as they find work, and…find work only as long as their labor increases capital.
 These workers, who must sell themselves piecemeal, are a commodity like every other article of commerce, and are consequently exposed to all vicissitudes of competition, to all the fluctuations of the market…”